-5.3.5.4 The threshold revisited
+5.3.4.6 The threshold revisited

 For mosaics, the specification of the threshold is not straightforward, as it is in the single field case.
 This is because the different fields can be observed to different depths, and get different weights in the mosaic.
-For efficiency, clean does its component search on a weighted and scales version of the sky.
+We now provide internal rescaling (based on scaletype) so clean does its component search on a properly weighted and scaled version of the sky.

-For ftmachine='ft', the minor cycles of the deconvolution are performed on an image that has been weighted to have constant noise, as in 'SAULT' weighting (see § 5.3.5.3).
+For ftmachine='ft', the minor cycles of the deconvolution are performed on an image that has been weighted to have constant noise, as in 'SAULT' weighting (see § 5.3.4.5).
 This is equivalent to making a dirty mosaic by coadding dirty images made from the individual pointings with a sum of the mosaic contributions to a given pixel weighted by so as to give constant noise across the image.
-This means that the flux scale can vary across the mosaic depending on the effective noise (higher weighted regions have lower noise, and thus will have higher "fluxes" in the 'SAULT' map).
-Effectively, the flux scale that threshold applies to is that at the center of the highest-weighted mosaic field, with higher-noise regions down-scaled accordingly.
+This means that the flux scale can vary across the mosaic depending on the effective noise (higher weighted regions have lower noise, and thus will have higher "fluxes" in the 'SAULT'

+map).
+Effectively, the flux scale that threshold applies to is that at the center of the highestweighted mosaic field, with higher-noise regions down-scaled accordingly.
 Compared to the true sky, this image has a factor of the PB, plus a scaling map (returned in the .flux image).
 You will preferentially find components in the low-noise regions near mosaic centers.